 Stone Lion of the Tang Dynasty — Nelson-Atkins Museum of Art (Photo by Dongmaiying)

 Great Contribution and Criticisms of General Zhang Xun

-Three days after their epic sacrifice, another army of the Tang Empire arrived in this city, defeated the rebel armies, and took it back.
+Seven days after their epic sacrifice, another army of the Tang Empire arrived in this city, defeated the rebel armies, and took it back.